 1. Get on the Electoral Roll

-Credit providers will love to know you are and where you have been for the last few years.
-Registering on the electoral roll will allow these providers access your information to confirm your name, address and residential history.
+Credit providers love to know who you are and where you have been for the last few years.
+Registering on the electoral roll will allow these providers access to your information to confirm your name, address, and residential history.

 N.B: It’s also actually against the law not to register to vote!
 You could technically be fined up to £1,000 for not doing so.

 2. Check your credit file

 Though this may seem like the obvious choice, it would be best to check your credit file before you apply for any credit.
 There could be information on there that isn’t updated and might in turn affect your credit application.
 For instance, a previous credit provider hasn’t updated your records and shows you’re still in debt.
 In such a scenario, it’s then advised to contact the provider and get them to update your records.

 Don’t settle for paying just the minimum amount each month; try your best to pay more than that amount as this signifies good behaviour to a prospective lender.
 It tells them you are managing your debt well and can be trusted with more credit products in the future.

 You should set up a direct debit so that you stay on top of your payments as well as pay above the minimum amount.